cfriot/music-to-led/README.md

         number_of_audio_samples: 24
         min_volume_threshold: 1e-7

+    # Strips
+    # They represents independant Arduino cases )

     strips:
       -

+        # Name of the strip
+        # Only used in the GUI

         name: Led strip name

+        # Name of the associated serial port
+        # Can be listed with listAvailableDevices.sh

         serial_port_name: /dev/tty.usbserial-14210

+        # Maximum allowed brightness

         max_brightness: 255

+        # Midi channels
+        # Can be listed with listAvailableDevices.sh
+        # associated_midi_channels : used for midi based visualizers
+        # midi_ports_for_changing_mode : used for live changing modes

         associated_midi_channels:
           - Audio2Led Synth
         midi_ports_for_changing_mode:
           - Audio2Led ChangeMod

+        # Reverse and mirror mods

         is_reverse: false
         is_mirror: false

+        # BPM value that is used in BPM based visualizers

         bpm: 120

+        # Shapes
+        # Real shape : represents the physical shape of the strip
+        # Shapes : represents virtual shapes
         # Be sure that real_shape and shapes only contains even numbers
         # It may cause crash if it's not the case